BelNeuroCoding/NeuroMaps/ReadMe.md

 Q: How does validating clusters work?
 A: After clustering, the user can first select desired clusters and plot the corresponding firing rates, features, etc.. on the right panel to explore if any clusters/spikes are to be excluded.
 Once the user decided which clusters to keep, validate selected cluster locks these into the final results deleting other spikes/computed features which do not belong to the selected clusters.

+Q: Averaging results for different trials and doing statistics with results
+A: This functionality is currently available on analysed datasets (for multi-experiment analysis).
+Averages currently appear in the spike summary.
+To generate comparative box-plots go to Cumulative Analysis Tab  and either compute:
+- Stats: When you click on Compute, you can select from the available list what features you would like to compare and if you would like to compare statistics.
+Stats are only computed if there are more than 2 groups and more than 2 data points per group compared.
+Please note, when data is not available for a specific metric, a warning dialog box will appear.
+- Evolution: this is appropriate when tracking longitudinal developmental changes in the sample.
+You will be prompted to enter sample age and start date for each experiment, for instance if I know that my organoids from Exp.
+1 and Exp.
+2 were DIV 110 and DIV 120 respectively on 2025-10-02;  NeuroMaps can automatically infer the corresponding ‘ages’ and produce boxplots based on the time-resolution required: “Days”, “weeks”, or “months”

 ---

 ## Citation